-CHOWILLA WATERING
+CHOWILLA WATERING Chowilla

-Chowilla

-Operations to further test the Chowilla Regulator and ancillary structures are proceeding as planned.
-The operations are anticipated to continue until December 2016.
-Testing involved progressively placing stop logs between the concrete piers at the Chowilla Regulator to raise the water level behind the structure.
-The target water level at the Chowilla Regulator of 19.75 m AHD (3.45 m above NPL) was achieved with resulting inundation of more than 5 000 hectares of floodplain.
+Operations to further test the Chowilla Regulator and ancillary structures are proceeding.
+Testing has involved progressively placing stop logs between the concrete piers at the Chowilla Regulator to raise the water level behind the structure.
+The target water level at the Chowilla Regulator of 19.75 m AHD (3.45 m above NPL) was achieved in late September resulting in inundation of more than 7 000 hectares of floodplain.
 The water level is currently being drawn down.
+The operation was anticipated to continue until December 2016, however flows in the Murray are likely to exceed the level maintained by the regulator by late October.